 “What a psycho…!”

 It is deep in the night now, and I’m almost at the lake.
-I had only one watery cocktail at the reunion, and I drive slowly down the narrow path in my beaten old Outback.
+I’ve had only one watery cocktail at the reunion, and I drive slowly down the narrow path in my beaten old Outback.
 I know I should have got rid of it months ago.
 Too many fond memories, I reckon.
 The darkness beyond the cones of its headlights is absolute, but I know the way well.
 I’ve often negotiated it when bringing supplies to the cabin or tools I hadn’t originally planned on using.

 Finally the small wooden structure appears.
 To reach it one needs geographical clairvoyance and four-wheel drive.
 I get in and change into a more robust set of clothing.
 From a cupboard I take a strong torch, a folding spade and a copy of my book.

-I venture some hundred metres into the woods, up a slope with a beautiful view across the lake, if there had been a moon.
+I venture some hundred metres into the woods, up a slope with a beautiful view across the lake, if there were a moon.
 At the spot between the birches I dig a small hole and hunch down, book in my lap.
 In the light of the torch the title page seems to gleam, begging for a dedication.
 With a steady hand I bring my fountain pen to the paper.

 I already have an idea for a sequel.